mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 can be repeated on that new slave.
 This means that the router stores each executed session command for the duration of the session.
 Applications that use long-running sessions might cause MariaDB MaxScale to consume a growing amount of memory unless the sessions are closed.
-This can be solved by setting a connection timeout on the application side.
+This can be solved by adjusting the value of `max_sescmd_history`.